Sieep-Coding/sieep-coding.github.io/src/pages/posts/Why-Your-Astro-JavaScript-Works-in-Chrome-but-Breaks-in-Firefox.md

 ### The Business Impact: Speed vs. Correctness

 Here's where it gets interesting: you have to choose between fast-but-potentially-broken and slow-but-reliable.
 A 100ms delay adds up across thousands of users.
 Millions of unnecessary milliseconds translate to real performance degradation, which translates to real business impact.

-But shipping broken features is worse.
-A feature that works for 80% of users and breaks for 20% isn't a feature—it's a liability.

 The solution is to fix the measurement problem at its root, not mask it with delays.
 Use the right APIs.
 Test systematically.
 Build in a way that's resilient to timing variations.